 Fox Entertainment partnered with Tinder to present characters from The Mindy Project, including Mindy and Danny, to Tinder users.
 The playful, funny profile descriptions, which appeared after a user swiped right, perfectly represented the personalities of each character.
 Tinder users who matched with either one of the characters were sent a message telling them to tune in to the next episode.

 USA launched a similar campaign in mid-2013, setting up profiles to promote the third season of Suits.
 The campaign was intended to drive viewers for the July 16, 2013 season premiere of the show, particularly among younger adults (the app’s main user demographic).
 Users were prompted to match with either Suits law partner Harvey Specter or paralegal Rachel Zane, depending on their preference settings for connecting with men or women.
 Users that swiped right on a character’s profile got access to exclusive content from the show available only to Tinder users.

-Top Tip: Make sure your campaign is on-brand.
+Top Tip: Make sure your Tinder marketing strategy is on-brand.
 The Mindy Project and Suits campaigns worked well because dating is a big part of both shows, and many Tinder users would be more than happy to match with Harvey, Rachel, Mindy, or Danny in real life.

 Tinder campaigns aren’t always flirty and fun; several nonprofit organizations have used the dating app to educate people about important social issues.